Last Updated: March 8, 2021

 Mandatory hotel quarantine for air travellers

-Beginning on February 22, 2021, all individuals arriving in Canada by air will also be required to spend the first part of their quarantine in a supervised government-approved quarantine hotel at their own expense, until their test results come back, which is expected to take approximately 3 days.
+As of February 22, 2021, all individuals arriving in Canada by air are required to spend the first part of their quarantine in a supervised government-approved quarantine hotel at their own expense, until their test results come back, which is expected to take approximately 3 days.

 The government has stated that at this time, it will not require mandatory hotel quarantines for travellers entering Canada by land.

-On February 18, 2021, air travellers will be able to start booking their hotels when the government makes booking information available online.
+Air travellers must book their hotels through the process mandates by the Federal government, which can be found here.
 Travellers will be responsible for making their own hotel bookings at government-approved hotels in the city in which their international flight arrives.

 The government has stated that the cost to travellers for this mandatory hotel stay and COVID testing will be approximately $2,000 per person, depending on the hotel, length of stay and other factors.
 The price will include costs associated with the hotel room, food, cleaning, infection prevention and control measures, security and transportation.